Clustering the Sketch: A Novel Approach to Embedding Table Compression: Background and Related Work

-Our algorithm is the first that deviates from random sketching as the main vehicle of compression.
-However, as we replace it by \emph{learned} sketching, we can still express the embedding process as $e_i H M$ for a sparse matrix $H$ and a small dense matrix $M$.
-The difference is that \emph{we learn $H$ from the data} instead of using a random or fixed matrix.
-Experimentally and theoretically this allows better learning at the memory usage.
+\textbf{Learning to Collide} In recent parallel work, \cite{ghaemmaghami2022learning} propose an alternate method for learning a clustering based on a low dimensional embedding table.
+This is like a horizontal sketch, rather than a vertical, which unfortunately means the potential parameter savings is substantially smaller.

-In \cref{sec:cqr} we give the practical description of the algorithm, and in \cref{sec:analysis} we analyze it mathematically in a simplified setting.
+Our method introduces a novel approach to dynamic compression by shifting from random sketching to \emph{learned} sketching.
+This process can be represented as $e_i H M$, where $H$ is a sparse matrix and $M$ is a small dense matrix.
+The distinguishing factor is that we derive $H$ from the data, instead of relying on a random or fixed matrix.
+This adaptation, both theoretically and empirically, allows learning the same model using less memory.